 Residents Maintain Autonomy

-This is a measure of the percent of long-term care patients that needed more assistance with activities of daily living over time.
-Activities of daily living include activities such as dressing and bathing.
-Some experts argue that this is a reasonable measure of a resident's well-being.
+This metric is a measure of the percent of long-term stay residents who required additional assistance with activities of daily living over time.
+ADL's include activities such as moving around and bathing.
+Some believe that this is a reasonable measure of a patient's well-being.

 Ability to Keep Residents Mobile